fellipesoares/contenteditable/README.md

-#contentEditable jQuery Plugin
+#Content Editable jQuery Plugin with Placeholder

-Manage events and content from HTML elements with contenteditable attributes and placeholder option.
+Set HTML elements to 'contenteditable' with placeholder functionality and manages its content and events quickly and easily.

+See a demo on the [plugin website]("http://labs.fellipesoares.com/plugins/contenteditable" "Content Editable jQuery Plugin Website").

 ##Usage